-Several published observational studies suggest that proton pump inhibitor (PPI) therapy may be associated with an increased risk for osteoporosis-related fractures of the hip, wrist, or spine.
-The risk of fracture was increased in patients who received high-dose PPIs, defined as multiple daily doses, and long-term PPI therapy (a year or longer).
+PPI therapy may be associated with an increased risk for osteoporosis-related fractures of the hip, wrist or spine.
+Based on several published observational studies, the risk of fracture was increased in patients who received high-dose PPIs, defined as multiple daily doses, and long-term PPI therapy (a year or longer).
 Patients should use the lowest dose and shortest duration of PPI therapy appropriate to the condition being treated.
 Patients at risk for osteoporosis-related fractures should be managed according to the established treatment guidelines.